itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

+We'll get to `enzyme` in a moment.

-`shallow` renders the component, `shallowToJson` is just a function to create a JSON tree from shallow, and you just need to `expect` the tree `.toMatchSnapshot`. `expect` comes with Jest by default.
+`shallow` renders the component, `shallowToJson` creates a JSON tree from `shallow`'s render, and you just need to `expect` the tree `.toMatchSnapshot`. `expect` comes with Jest for free.

 If no snapshot file exists, Jest will create one for you.
 A directory will appear called `__snapshots__` in same directory as your test file.

-Beyond snapshots, `enzyme` from AirBnB is essential for testing your components more deeply.
-You can use `enzyme` with Mocha as well. `enzyme` comes with a few rendering options for your components like [`shallow`](http://airbnb.io/enzyme/docs/api/shallow.html) and [`mount`](http://airbnb.io/enzyme/docs/api/shallow.html).
+Beyond snapshots, `enzyme` from AirBnB is essential for testing your components more deeply. `enzyme` is also commonly used with Mocha.

+`enzyme` comes with a few different rendering functions for your components like [`shallow`](http://airbnb.io/enzyme/docs/api/shallow.html) and [`mount`](http://airbnb.io/enzyme/docs/api/shallow.html).

 Shallow only renders the component passed to it, and none of its children.
-It doens't render a full DOM, so you won't get access to DOM API's or component lifecycle methods.
-The tradeoff is Shallow is very fast.
+It doesn't render a full DOM, so you won't get access to DOM API's or component lifecycle methods.
+The trade-off is that Shallow is fast.
 It's great for testing that markup is showing up properly based on props or state in more detail than snapshots.
 Shallow should be used as much as possible before using `mount`.

 Another example from `SpiffyWikipedia`:
 ```js